 Heavy heart?
 Feeling sad?
-Try these 8 simple tips to lighten your load.
+Try these 8 simple tips to lighten your heartache.

 This past week was challenging for me and I found myself needing to yank up my positive-thinking panties a few times to keep my chin up while treading heavy emotions.

-It made me think that I’m probably not alone and that you might need a few feel better strategies to help you get centered and enjoy the wonder of the season more fully too.
+It made me think that I’m probably not alone and that you might need a few feel better strategies to help you get centered and back into a lighter, healing, and more positive mindset.

-Here are a few simple tips to lighten up a heavy heart if you’re feeling more pressure, sadness and emotion than magic right now.
+Here are a few simple tips to lighten up a heavy heart if you’re feeling more pressure, sadness and emotion than joy right now.

 1. Let it rip.